 Walk Belcourt Avenue and stop in at any of these places for a delicious meal made with local love!

 Pizzas, calzones, sandwiches, salad and pasta in a low-key, affordable place.
 It’s been here for a long time, with good reason!

 Consistently serving up great food, Bricktop’s continues the tradition that Houston’s set at this same location for decades.
 And the covered patio adds shade on sunny days.

-At this, the flagship location of the now five-location family of Broadway Brewhouse restaurants, the outdoor seating area is the perfect place to catch up with friends over a beer and some eats.
+At this flagship location in Midtown, the outdoor seating area is the perfect place to catch up with friends over a beer and some eats.

 This eclectic restaurant is located in an old house that makes the most of the space with a covered patio, side veranda and Back Stage Bar.
 It is open 24-hours a day so stop by whenever you please!